automationmojo/akit-quickstart/docs/automation/_sources/usermanual/00-repository-branding.rst.txt

 Luckily, I have already learned alot of those lessons while building distributed automation frameworks for a very large and complex software project.
-The many years and long hours analyzing problems and writing code are one of the reasons I set out to write the *AutomationKit* framework.
-To have a set of tools that any organization can utilize to get headed in the right direction with distributed automation projects.
+The many years and long hours analyzing problems and writing code are one of the reasons I set out to write the **Automation Kit** framework.
+It takes a tremendous amount of time and effort to work through all the complexed scenarios and issues that need to be addressed in order to build a really robust framework.
+Its for this reason that I set out to build a set of tools that any organization can utilize to get headed in the right direction with distributed automation projects.

 To make it easy to get started, I created this github **Template** project.
 This template project makes it super easy to get started using the **Automation Kit** for real world automation projects.
-This repository sets up the layed out of the code and establishes foundation patterns in order to setup a foundation that can support scaling.
-This repository avoids alot of pitfalls that show up a couple years into automation projects and hopefully will help you achieve significant scale without needing to do a major refactor when its time to get to that next level.
+This repository sets up the layout of the code and establishes code patterns in order to setup a foundation that can support scaling.
+This repository is designed to avoid alot of pitfalls that show up a couple years into automation projects and hopefully will help you achieve significant scale without needing to do a major refactor when its time to get to that next level.

 In order to brand this repository for your software project and organization, follow these simple steps.